krischer/LASIF/doc/tutorial/08_a_new_iteration.rst

     </iteration>

-It is a rather self-explaining file; some things to look out for:
+It is a rather self-explanatory file, but some things to look out for:

 * The dataprocessing frequency limits are given periods in seconds.
-This is more in line what one would normally use.
+This is more in line with what one would normally use than frequencies in Hz.
 * The source time function is just given as a string.
 The "Filtered Heaviside" is the only source time function currently supported.
 It will be filtered with the limits specified in the data preprocessing section.